percipioglobal/percipio-site/README.md

 php_1         | [01-Dec-2020 18:38:46] NOTICE: ready to handle connections
 ```

-...and the following to indicate that the Vite container is ready:
+- and the following to indicate that the Vite container is ready:
 ```
 vite_1        |   vite v2.3.2 dev server running at:
 vite_1        |